Altra Lone Peak 4.5 - Women's Review

 - New colors and support skeleton.

 The Altra Lone Peak 4.5 is a trail running shoe loved by ultra-runners, thru-hikers, and any runner that appreciates a wide toe box, cushioning underfoot, and a zero-drop construction.
 You can easily slip it on, right out of the box, and hit the trails for a long run.
 We've tested this model for 65 miles (so far) and haven't observed any serious wear and tear other than some underfoot compaction.
-Unfortunately, Altra shoes are known for their poor durability (wearing out after 200 miles in our experience), so we hope this trail runner fares better than previous designs.
-Time will tell.
+Unfortunately, Altra shoes are known for their poor durability (wearing out after 200-300 miles in our experience), and this model is no different in our experience.

 We appreciate the 25mm of cushioning underfoot that integrates a rock plate.
 Running over sharp rocks and treacherous terrain is no trouble for this great shoe.
 It's one that many ultra-running marathoners love for a reason.
 It's also a top pick for hiking and thru-hiking because of its great cushioning and protection.